seth-beaty/pig_latin_converter/README.md

 something harmful may be in it.

 TODO:
-- [ ] Be able to process all capital phrases
+- [x] Be able to process all capital phrases
+- [x] Be able to process double quotes
-- [ ] Be able to process quotes
+- [ ] Be able to process single quotes?